kth.sePublications KTH

 • rtf

-A numerical framework for frost heave-induced damage in the asphalt pavement
+Numerical analysis of frost heave-induced damage in asphalt pavements

 KTH, School of Architecture and the Built Environment (ABE), Civil and Architectural Engineering, Structural Engineering and Bridges.ORCID iD: 0000-0002-4395-2541